-From now on, we must learn to think only about the effects of Donald Trump’s behaviours – not cause, intent, or reasoning.
+From now on, we must learn to think only about the effects of Donald Trump’s behaviour – not cause, intent, or reasoning.
 The more we try to fathom what he is trying to achieve, the more it will fry our brains.
 Because, as the Iran fiasco shows, he is at root simply a chaos engine.

 After six weeks of war against Iran, Trump has achieved a spectacular strategic failure.
 This is not the same as defeat, but it sure ain’t victory.

-It has forced the USA to initiate a ceasefire in which – according to Trump himself – the UN Convention on the Law of the Sea, which guarantees the right of transit through the Strait, might be overridden in a money-spinning deal between Washington and Tehran.
+It has forced the US to initiate a ceasefire in which – according to Trump himself – the UN Convention on the Law of the Sea, which guarantees the right of transit through the Strait, might be overridden in a money-spinning deal between Washington and Tehran.

 If we list the ever-changing US goals during operation Epic Fury, only one of them – the destruction of the Iranian navy – has been achieved.
 The nuclear programme is degraded but not destroyed; the missile stockpile may be less than half depleted; and Iran’s terrorist proxies are operating unrestrained in Iraq, Gaza, Lebanon and Yemen.

 It is clear from reporting in the New York Times that Trump went to war with Iran because Benjamin Netanyahu fooled him into accepting a plan that could not work.
-Surrounded by spineless sycophants, even those in the Situation Room who knew it would fail shrugged and left the final call to Trump.
+Surrounded by spineless sycophants, even those in the situation room who knew it would fail shrugged and left the final call to Trump.

 Stalin’s politburo on the eve of Operation Barbarossa, or Hitler’s bunker scene in Downfall spring to mind: teams led by poorly educated braggarts and narcissists, making up facts to fulfil fantasies, with devastating effect.